uikit/uikit-site/docs/pages/background.md

 ## Size modifiers

-This component features classes to specify the size of background images by keeping its intrinsic ratio.
+This component features classes to specify the size of background images by keeping their intrinsic ratios.

 | Class                       | Description                                                                                    |
 |-----------------------------|------------------------------------------------------------------------------------------------|